opulencephp/docs/cryptography.md

 ```

 <h4 id="string-comparison">String Comparison</h4>
 A hacker can sometimes backwards-engineer a secret value by timing how long comparisons take against his input.
-For example, the following will return false after only comparing 2 characters:
+For example, the following will return false after only comparing 1 character:

 ```php
 "aaaaa" == "bbbbb";